Risk of Occupational Exposure to Hepatitis B Virus (HBV)

 Evaluation and Management of Occupational Exposure to HBV

 In 2001, the United States Public Health Service (USPHS) published guidelines for the evaluation and potential use of postexposure prophylaxis following occupational exposures to HBV, HCV and HIV.
 These guidelines emphasize that all healthcare facilities in the United States should have specific protocols for HCWs who have potential for exposure to patient bodily fluids.
-Immediately after the exposure occurs, the HCW should thoroughly wash the exposure site with soap and water.
+Immediately after the exposure occurs, the HCW should wash wound and skin sites thoroughly with soap and water, and flush exposed mucous membrane sites with water.
 Next, the employee should promptly undergo an evaluation that includes recording of details of the exposure (time, date, type, and site), known information on the source patient (HIV, HBV, and HCV status), and the employee's relevant health history (including hepatitis B immunization status and post-immunization titer).
 If the source patient can be identified, they should undergo testing for HBV, HCV, and HIV, unless these results are already known.
 Multiple factors should be taken into account to determine whether postexposure prophylaxis for HBV is warranted (Figure 3).
 If the exposure is deemed to confer a significant risk for HBV transmission, the USPHS guidelines recommend prompt initiation of postexposure prophylaxis.
 As outlined in detail below, the specific type of postexposure prophylaxis is based on the HCW's prior receipt of HBV vaccine and their immune response to the vaccine.

 The utility of initiating postexposure prophylaxis more than 7 days from the exposure is unclear.
 If the exposure occurred more than 7 days prior, the hepatitis B vaccine should be given (if indicated), but use of HBIG should be considered on a case-by-case basis, ideally with expert consultation.
 Similarly, for instances in which the source patient is unidentifiable, such as a needlestick injury involving a needle in a sharps container or from bed linens, the decision whether to provide HBV postexposure prophylaxis should be made on a case-by-case basis, and may require expert consultation, particularly for decisions that involve giving HBIG.